twse/random-stuff/README.md

 ## Adding one name to Mozilla credits list using command line
 1. Clone the **mozilla/community-data** repository via `git clone`.
 2. Edit the names.csv file to add your name at the end or use `echo name >> names.csv`.
-3. Commit the new file using `git commit ../names.csv -m 'name <email>: "citation"'` (replace these strings with your name, email and citation).
+3. Commit the new file using `git commit ../names.csv -m 'name <email>: "citation"'` replaced with your name, email and citation.
-4. Push the master branch via `git push`.
-(Make sure that your GitHub account has both commit and write access for the **mozilla/community-data** repository.)
+4. Push your changes with `git push` once you have granted commit and write access for the **mozilla/community-data** repository.
 5. Visit the credits page via `about:credits` (Mozilla browser) or click the link at the beginning and the entry will appear straight away with the last updated date being changed.

-## Adding one name to Mozilla credits list using GitHub's web user interface (logged in as @gurumukhi which is managing the list)
+## Adding one name to Mozilla credits list using GitHub's web user interface
+Only @gurumukhi may manage the list.
 1. Go over to the credits directory, click the names.csv file then click the pencil at the top-right corner to edit names.csv.
 2. Add your name at the end or use `echo name >> names.csv`.
 3. Use the name &lt;email&gt;: "citation" format for the commit message.